-- 5.17.
+- 5.18.
 The A&R will set a limit for the amount that may be invested in any one institution at any point.
 If balances exceed £2m, no more than 60% may be invested in any one institution or banking group, and if balances exceed £5m, no more than 40% may be invested in any one institution or banking group.
-These limits may be amended where the A&R gives consent.
 All deposits will have a maturity not exceeding 365 days.
-This excludes the value of funds that may be held in day-to-day banking accounts with the institutions providing a basic banking service and funds invested with local authorities. - 5.18.
+This excludes the value of funds that may be held in day-to-day banking accounts with the institutions providing a basic banking service and funds invested with local authorities. - 5.19.
 The sole exception to the rule above will apply where Bield receives funds unexpectedly in which case deposits may be made with Bield's day-to-day bank for periods of up to 7 days, and promptly reported to the CEO.